I Tried Monin Toasted Coconut Syrup

 Dessert-style beverages

-This explains why so many brands show it in martinis and specialty drinks, it’s extremely versatile and visually appealing in recipes.
+That explains why brands often show it in martinis and specialty drinks.
+It’s visually appealing and very versatile.

-Is Toasted Coconut Syrup More for Cocktails or Coffee?
+Is Toasted Coconut Syrup Better for Cocktails or Coffee?

 It’s genuinely good in both.

-But the reason people think it’s “more for cocktails” is mostly marketing and visuals, not flavor limitations.
+The reason people assume it’s “more for cocktails” is mostly marketing and visuals, not flavor limitations.

 In reality: